Mark Ellis (yacht designer): Design career

 Ellis also designed powerboats.
 His first design was the Limestone 24 for customer Fred Eaton, which was constructed by Hinterhoeller Yachts in St. Catharines, Ontario.
 His second powerboat was the Limestone 20 for Medeiros Boat Works, of Oakville, Ontario.

 Ellis designed the Legacy 40, a lobster boat-inspired powerboat design.
 The tooling was built by Bruckmann in Ontario and then sold to Freedom Yachts in the US for production.
 The boat was introduced at the 1994 Newport Boat Show.

 He also designed motorsailers, boats that combined sailboat rigging with hull designs optimized for motoring as well.
 His first design was the Northeast 37, which was built by Costa Rican boatbuilder Cabo Rico.

 In 2003, Ellis described the 47-foot sloop, Volunteer, as his favourite design.
 The boat is a custom design for customer Fred Eaton.
 Built in 1996, it incorporates many style elements from the past, including a raked stem, a raised counter transom, with a long overhang, a low freeboard and a powerful rig.

 In describing his own sailboat design philosophy, Ellis said in 2003, "there are really two sides to it.
 One is aesthetics, which is very important to me.
 There's a classic line that lasts; 20 years later it still appeals.
 I don't like trendy, boxy boats, though I can see the reason behind them, like stretching waterlines, but I've never liked bad aesthetics for no good reason.
 From a performance standpoint, I've done enough racing to like a boat with a nice motion.
 Balance is key.
 I could never go along with boats that are odd-shaped and have a cranky motion."

 Of his design philosophy, reviewer Paul Howard wrote in Canadian Yachting, "Ellis avoid[s] trends, designing boats for longevity in the way they please the eye and their durability in use."

-In 2003, when Ellis was 58 years old, he was living in Oakville and actively sailing and powerboating, still maintaining the family vacation home in the Thousand Islands.
+In 2003, when Ellis was 58 years old, he was living in Oakville and actively sailing and powerboating, still maintaining the family vacation home in the Thousand Islands.At the time of his death in 2025 he was living in Essex, Connecticut in the United States.